 Computer Science Resources for Parents

-I’ve broken this down into two categories.
-First, I created a list of apps that introduce coding and math concepts to young kids.
+I broke the list into two categories.
+First, I created a list of apps that introduce coding and math concepts.
 Next, I made an early Christmas list.
-Those are the most exciting STEM toys I could find this year.
+That section includes the most exciting STEM toys I could find this year.
 If children really can learn to code, they won’t find better inspiration anywhere else.

 Apps that Teach Kids to Code (and Other Resources)